 - Staying 6 ft away from others at all times

-- Wearing a face mask in public or with others
+- Wearing a face covering, such as a face shield, in public or with others

 - Ordering things delivered rather than leaving the house